 4. Once the eggs have cooled down a bit, slice them in half.
 Do the same with your tomatoes.

 5. Carefully scoop out the egg yolks and plonk them in a bowl.
-Chuck in the tuna and squeeze in the garlic using a garlic press.
+Add the tuna and squeeze in the garlic using a garlic press.

 6. Scoop out the tomato flesh and add it to your eggy-tuna mix.